Spectral networks and Fenchel-Nielsen coordinates: Introduction

-The cutting-and-gluing is done along a collection of paths on the surface which is called a \ti{spectral network}.
-To be precise, a spectral network is a collection of paths on a surface $C$, carrying some extra labels and obeying some conditions; see \S\ref{ssec:defspectralnetwork} below for a definition sufficient for our purposes in this paper.
-(Spectral networks were described in \cite{Gaiotto2012}, where it was shown that they are a fundamental ingredient in the story of BPS states and wall-crossing for $\N=2$ supersymmetric quantum field theories of ``class $S$'' \cite{Gaiotto:2009we,Gaiotto:2009hg}.
+The cutting-and-gluing is done along a collection of paths on $C$, carrying some extra labels and obeying some conditions, called a \ti{spectral network} $\cW$.
+Spectral networks were described in \cite{Gaiotto2012}, where it was shown that they are a fundamental ingredient in the story of BPS states and wall-crossing for $\N=2$ supersymmetric quantum field theories of ``class $S$'' \cite{Gaiotto:2009we,Gaiotto:2009hg}.
 For subsequent work on spectral networks in $\N=2$ theories see \cite{Gaiotto:2012db,Galakhov:2013oja,Hori:2013ewa,Maruyoshi:2013fwa}.
-Essentially the same object has also been considered in the mathematical literature on Stokes phenomena, e.g. \cite{MR2132714}.)
+Essentially the same object has also been considered in the mathematical literature on Stokes phenomena, e.g. \cite{MR2132714}.

+Fixing a spectral network $\cW$ and given a generic flat $GL(1)$-connection $\nabla^\ab$, we can nonabelianize $\nabla^\ab$.
+We can also consider an inverse operation, abelianization: given a generic flat rank $K$ connection $\nabla$ over $C$, we attempt to realize it by cutting-and-gluing of $\pi_* \nabla^\ab$ along the spectral network $\cW$, for some flat $GL(1)$-connection $\nabla^\ab$.

+In this paper we formalize the (non)abelianization process, focussing on $K=2$.
+We start with the definition of a spectral network in \S\ref{ssec:defspectralnetwork}.\footnote{For our purposes in this paper we do not need the most general notion of spectral network, in the case $K=2$ things are simpler. } In the remainder of \S\ref{sec:spectralnetworks} and \S\ref{sec:WKB} we introduce various examples; in particular we introduce two classes of spectral networks, which we call \ti{Fock-Goncharov} (which had been considered earlier, in \cite{Gaiotto:2012db}) and \ti{Fenchel-Nielsen} networks (which are new), for a reason which will become apparent momentarily.
+Fock-Goncharov networks are dual to ideal triangulations, whereas Fenchel-Nielsen ones are related to pants decompositions of $C$.

+\S\ref{sec:abelianization} introduces the concept of $\cW$-abelianization.
+We formulate this as an extension of a flat $SL(2)$-connection $\nabla$ into a so-called $\cW$-pair, which contains the connection $\nabla$ in the ``abelianized gauge'' $\pi_* \nabla^\ab$.
+We explicitly construct $\cW$-pairs for Fock-Goncharov and Fenchel-Nielsen networks in \S\ref{sec:constructingabelianizations}.

-Once we have a particular spectral network $\cW$ in hand, we can define the nonabelianization operation, as well as its inverse, abelianization.
-To emphasize that this operation depends on $\cW$, let us call it $\cW$-abelianization.
-It turns out that for many choices of the network $\cW$ there is an almost unique way of $\cW$-abelianizing a given generic connection $\nabla$. (``Almost'' here means that there may be some discrete choices to be made, which in this paper we encapsulate in a notion of \ti{$\cW$-framed} connection.)
-Once we have made these choices, we get a unique $\cW$-abelianization for a $\cW$-framed connection $\nabla$.
+For the particular networks we consider in this paper, there is an almost unique way of $\cW$-abelianizing a given generic connection $\nabla$. ``Almost unique'' means that there are some discrete choices to be made, which in this paper we encapsulate in a notion of \ti{$\cW$-framed} connection; then, we find a canonical 1-1 correspondence between $\cW$-framed flat $SL(2)$-connections $\nabla$ over $C$ and $\cW$-abelianizations.